Ideabile/ermes/README.md

 # Ermes

-> Ermes is an editor *Hosted in Github* made for *Github*.
+> Ermes is an editor *Hosted in Github* made for *everyone*.

-Empowers static-websites by enabling login-free contributions for thoose websites hosted in the popular version control service.
+Empowers static-websites by enabling login-free contributions for thoose contents hosted in the popular version control service.

+Convert any visitor, or reader; to be a possible contributor to your content, by automating all the learning and requirements for a Pull Request.

+Your are just one link away.

+> A contribution, even if would just be fixing a coma, is still a contribution.<br/>
-Just with the power of a simpler link!
+> Thats the power of **Wikipedia**.

 <p align="center">
     <img src="http://www.ideabile.com/ermes/static/logoX280.png" alt="Ermes Logo, the messenger of Gods" />